Skip to Content

 It really doesn’t get much easier than putting the lid on it.

-If you’ve been cooking anything in a pot and have some leftover, just plop that lid right on the pot and store it in the fridge.
-I’ve even stored leftovers in my Crockpot and salad spinner.
+If you’ve been cooking anything in a pot and have some leftovers, just plop that lid right on the pot and store it in the fridge.
+I’ve even stored leftovers in my crockpot and salad spinner.

-If it’s got a lid, and it’s made out of food safe materials, it’s viable as a non toxic food storage container.
+If your containers have lids and are made out of food safe materials, they work as non toxic food storage containers for your leftovers.

 6. beeswax wraps:

 You know when you load up a plate full of leftover goodies, but you just can’t finish?
-So, you put plastic wrap over the plate and put it in the fridge to heat up at a later time?
+So, you cover it with plastic wrap and put it in the fridge to heat up later?

-Nix the plastic wrap and cover it with a beeswax wrap*!
-Beeswax wrap is far superior because you can rinse the beeswax wrap and reuse it over and over again.
+Nix the plastic wrap and use a beeswax wrap* instead!
+Beeswax wrap is far superior because you can rinse it and reuse it over and over again.
 It’s hands down one of my favorite plastic free food storage solutions.

-Beeswax wraps also work great for wrapping up leftover bread or covering large pie dishes.
+Beeswax wraps are also great for wrapping up leftover bread or covering large pie dishes.

 7. put a plate over it: